MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/governance.md

 Explore the following considerations and recommendations to make informed decisions as you plan your landing zone.

-The governance design area focuses on the design decisions in the landing zone.
+The governance design area focuses on design decisions for your landing zone.
 For information about governance processes and tools, see [Governance in the Cloud Adoption Framework for Azure](../../../govern/index.md).

 The Govern methodology consists of five disciplines: